-Many of these roles, particularly research positions, will require education up to PhD level at least.
-But then, if you’ve truly got a passion for the subject, the idea of spending an extra three or four years studying astronomy should appear more as a welcoming nebula than a scary black hole.
+Many graduates of astronomy degrees go on to pursue specialized astronomy careers.
+Mainly research-based roles, these usually require completion of a PhD or at least a master’s degree – but then, if you’ve truly got a passion for the subject, the idea of spending an extra three or four years studying astronomy should appear more as a welcoming nebula than a scary black hole.

-On the other hand, if you’re ready to try something different, there are many sectors where the strong numerical, computational and data-handling skills provided by an astronomy degree are in high demand, ranging from media and communications to finance and accounting.
+If you’re ready to try something different, there are many other sectors in which the strong numerical, computational and data-handling skills provided by an astronomy degree are in high demand, ranging from media and communications to finance and accounting.